Hi, I’m Chris, welcome to TrailChick.com!

 I’ve always loved to write and I originally started this site as a simple way to keep family and friends updated on my travels.
 Then friends asked me to tell some of my crazy stories and give them ideas for weekend road trips, places to visit, and types of gear to buy.

 I quickly realized I didn’t want to write the usual “10 best secret PNW hikes” or “20 reasons why” articles.
-I love sharing adventure and great places to go, but I also want to inspire others to find their own adventures, and do so in ways that are sustainable and make a difference!
-All of us can choose to buy gear from companies that give back, practice leave no trace principles, mix volunteer work with adventuring, participate in work parties or support our local environmental and rescue groups.
+I love sharing adventure and great places to go, but I prefer finding the least accessible route.
+I’d rather inspire others to pull out a map and find their own adventures, and do so in ways that are sustainable and make a difference!
+All of us can choose to buy gear from companies that give back, practice leave no trace principles, mix volunteer work with adventuring, or simply find a new path!

 After all, how you give back is just as important as how you adventure!